All for Us: Composition

-"All for Us" comprises "vocal choruses and gritty synths to create a dreadful atmosphere that's quickly contrasted with a lovesick chorus".
+Labrinth wrote "All for Us", which comprises "vocal choruses and gritty synths to create a dreadful atmosphere that's quickly contrasted with a lovesick chorus".
 It depicts him as "determined to make things work between him and his partner" as he "reflects on his parents' poor marriage".
-A reworked version, which features American actress and singer Zendaya, was released in August.
-The reworked version appeared on Labrinth's second studio album, Imagination & the Misfit Kid.
-It has been described as "dark and epic, with a buzzing bass and chanting vocals".
+The version with Zendaya has been described as "dark and epic, with a buzzing bass and chanting vocals".
+It's fits into the genres of Gospel, Contemporary R&B, and electronic.